Tim Cartmell

 Tim Cartmell is a martial artist best known as an author and translator of martial arts books.
-He is an Eighth Degree Black Belt (Master) in Kung-Fu San Soo, and a Black Belt in Brazilian Jiu-Jitsu.
+He is an Eighth Degree Black Belt (Master) in Kung-Fu San Soo, and a Fourth Degree Black Belt in Brazilian jiu-jitsu.
+Tim is an expert in Sun-style tai chi, including all three martial arts under the Sun system originally taught by founder Sun Lutang.
+They are tai chi, xingyiquan, and bagua.
+He started his martial arts career winning full-contact tournaments in Taiwan using xingyiquan.
 He placed first at the 2003 IBJJF Pan Championship as a brown belt (Senior 2), and first at the 2004 IBJJF Pan Championship as a black belt (Senior 2).